-Monica Esparza has been serving families as a breastfeeding peer counselor for more than six years, providing peer to peer support to breastfeeding mothers through the WIC program both individually and in the hospital setting.
+Monica Esparza is a CLC and has been serving families as a breastfeeding peer counselor for more than six years, providing peer to peer support to breastfeeding mothers through the WIC program both individually and in the hospital setting.
 She has served as co-chair of the Greater Albuquerque Area Chapter and on the Board of Directors for the New Mexico Breastfeeding Task Force and helped establish the Workplace Liaison Program to support businesses to become Family Friendly.
 She believes in supporting communities and establishing a supportive system where all families are able to achieve their own breastfeeding goals.

 Christine Kamm is an accounting professional with over thirty years of experience in financial and regulatory reporting and analysis.
 She graduated from the University of North Carolina, Chapel Hill with a BS in business administration with a concentration in accounting.
 She worked in public accounting for the first five years before taking a year off with her first child and went back to work part-time as finance director for YWCA of Albuquerque.
 In 1999, Christine established a home-based accounting firm, specializing in financial consulting and reporting for small businesses and nonprofit organizations.